Daikin iSmile 2026 buying guide: is it right for your home?

 Three questions that actually decide it

-Run through these before reading about the lineup or asking for a quote.
-If your answers do not line up with the right-fit column above, the rest of this guide is informational rather than decisional.
+Work through these before touching the lineup or requesting a quote.
+Where your answers diverge from the right-fit column above, treat the rest of this guide as background reading, not a purchase case.

 - Does parts availability matter more than bedroom decibel rating?
 Daikin's strength is local parts depth.
 Repairs typically finish in days, not weeks.
 If silent operation is the priority, Starmex is the better call.